xDaryamo/puccini/README.md

 in TOSCA allow you to define constraints on the value, so we must also make sure that the new data complies with them.

 Our solution has two steps.
+As an example, let's look at Kubernetes.
 First, we have JavaScript (**kubernetes.update**) that extracts these attributes from a Kubernetes cluster (by calling **kubectl**) and updates the Clout.
 Second, we run **tosca.coerce**, which not only calls TOSCA functions but also applies the constraints.

 Putting it all together, let's refresh a Clout:

     puccini-js exec kubernetes.update my-clout.yaml | puccini-js exec tosca.coerce > coerced-clout.yaml

-### TOSCA Interfaces, Operations, Workflows, and Policy Triggers
+### TOSCA Interfaces, Operations, Workflows, Notifications, and Policy Triggers

 *WORK IN PROGRESS*